Fire0902/anime-sama-downloader/README.md

 npm run start:cli
 ```

-### Using auto-download with JSON
+### Using Auto-Download with JSON

-You can also start a automatic download by creating a JSON file at ~/anime-sama-downloader/json/anime.json
+You can also start a automatic download by creating a JSON file at ~/anime-sama-downloader/json/animes.json

 Name it 'animes.json' or it won't work.